swiftlang/swift/docs/TypeChecker.rst

 Diagnostics
 -----------------
 The diagnostics produced by the type checker are currently terrible.
 We plan to do something about this, eventually.
+We also believe that we can implement some heroics, such as spell-checking that takes into account the surrounding expression to only provide well-typed suggestions.

 .. [#] It is possible that both overloads will result in a solution, in which case the solutions will be ranked based on the rules